Talisson Glock

 Talisson Henrique Glock (born 13 February 1995) is a Brazilian Paralympic swimmer.
-He represented Brazil at the Summer Paralympics in 2016 and in 2021.
-In total, he won one gold medal, one silver medal and three bronze medals.
+He represented Brazil at the Summer Paralympics in 2016, 2021 and in 2024.
+In total, he won one gold medal, two silver medals and five bronze medals.

 Career

-In 2011, he represented Brazil at the Parapan American Games held in Guadalajara, Mexico.
+In 2011, Glock represented Brazil at the Parapan American Games held in Guadalajara, Mexico.
 He won the gold medal in the men's 100 metre backstroke S6 event.
 Four years later, he won several medals at the 2015 Parapan American Games held in Toronto, Canada.

-He represented Brazil at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the bronze medal in the men's 200 metre individual medley SM6 event.
+Glock represented Brazil at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the bronze medal in the men's 200 metre individual medley SM6 event.

 In 2018, he broke the national record in the men's 50 metre butterfly twice at the World Para Swimming World Series in São Paulo, Brazil, both in the heats and in the final.